 “The price includes, Health Certificate, Microchip, AKC paperwork, first set of shots, Baer tested, along with genetic tests that a Miniature Bull Terrier needs. ”

-Ann offers options to help you easily get your new puppy home.
+Ann offers options to safely drop-off your new puppy.

-Ann has been a member of Good Dog for almost 4 years
+Ann has been a member of Good Dog for over 4 years

 Ann was screened for responsible practices and has been a member since 2021.